Arguments for Utilitarianism

 33. Bostrom, N. & Ord, T. (2006).
 The Reversal Test: Eliminating Status Quo Bias in Applied Ethics.
 Ethics, 116(4): 656–679. ↩︎

 34. There are other types of debunking arguments not grounded in evolution.
 Consider that in most Western societies Christianity was the dominant religion for over one thousand years, which explains why moral intuitions grounded in Christian morality are still widespread.
-For instance, many devout Christians have strong moral intuitions about sexual intercourse, which non-Christians do not typically share, such as the intuition that it’s wrong to have sex before marriage or that is wrong for two men to have sex.
+For instance, many devout Christians have strong moral intuitions about sex, which non-Christians do not typically share, such as the intuition that it’s wrong to have sex before marriage or that it’s wrong for two men to have sex.
 The discourse among academics in moral philosophy generally disregards such religiously-contingent moral intuitions.
-Many philosophers, including most utilitarians, would therefore not give much weight to the Christian’s intuitions about sexual intercourse. ↩︎
+Many philosophers, including most utilitarians, would therefore not give much weight to Christians’ moral intuitions about sex. ↩︎

 35. de Lazari-Radek, K. & Singer, P. (2012).
 The Objectivity of Ethics and the Unity of Practical Reason.
 Ethics, 123(1): 9–31. ↩︎